neelakansha85/site-setup-wizard/readme.txt

 10. Analytics page for metrics collection

 == Upgrade Notice ==
+= 1.5.3 =
+Added new feature to allow super admins to perform additional check before displaying all steps to user.

 = 1.5.2 =
 Added new feature.
 Fixed CSS issue on Theme page in Network Admin dashboard.